-The secret step is coating the chicken in corn starch before searing in the skillet.
-It gives the chicken a little bit of a golden crust.
-Not like a thick breaded coating, but a slightly textured exterior that really soaks up the sweet and spicy sauce.
+Take it a step further by coating the chicken in corn starch before searing in the skillet.
+It gives the chicken the perfect golden/textured crust.
+Not like a thick breaded coating, but a slightly textured exterior that really soaks up this sweet and spicy sauce.

-- 4-5 boneless, skinless chicken thighs
+- 4–6 boneless, skinless chicken thighs

 - 1/4 cup corn starch